 “PPAs reduce back-pressure and the motor load so they can help to raise output significantly, and also reduce downtime.”Dan Falla

 Additionally, effectively using polymer processing aids can have a major impact on a plastic film producer’s product quality and output.
 As a general rule of thumb, Falla says, 500–1,200 ppm of a polymer processing aid should enable an 8–15% increase in output, provided the operation is not constrained by other attributes such as winder speed, cooling, treating or the supply of resin to the feeder.

 Another area to consider is the layer ratios and composition of multilayer film structures.
 “I’ve seen plastic converters unlock major increases in output rate by making adjustments here,” he says.
 If still producing monolayer films, plants can realize additional cost savings by producing multilayer films instead.
 The cost benefits come from being able to use less-expensive resins in the core and fewer additives, as they are only necessary in the skins.

 Multilayer lines also enable film producers to create engineered films that have unique properties over a wider variety of widths and line speeds.

-Of course, converters should always be careful to avoid adding too much PPA.
+Of course, plastics converters should always be careful to avoid adding too much PPA.
 This negatively affects the film’s properties and increases production costs, which can impact the overall supply chain.